james-harper/Eventful/README.md

 This is a small library that adds the ability to listen to events and dispatch events from Javascript objects.

+## Usage
+Simply include `eventful.js` and refer to the examples below to see how an object can be made `Eventful`.

+The main methods of interest are:
+`on(eventName, eventData)` - Registers an event listener.
+`once(eventName, eventData)` - Registers a single-use event listener.
+`off(eventName)` - Removes listeners for the given event.
+`fireEvent(eventName, eventData)` - Fire the event.

 ## Examples

 ### Example #1 (Constructor function with `new` keyword)